QuickBlox/quickblox-android-sdk/sample-conference-java/README.md

 Multi-conference server is available only for **Enterprise** plans, with additional **fee**.
 Please refer to https://quickblox.com/developers/EnterpriseFeatures for more information and contacts.

-# Features supported
+# Features
-* Video/Audio Conference with 10-12 people
+* Login/logout
+* Create a conference room
-* Join-Rejoin video room functionality (like Skype)
+* Leave a conference room
-* Mute/Unmute audio/video stream (own and opponents)
-* Display bitrate
+* Add a new member to a conference room
+* Participate in a conference call as a streamer/watcher
+* Send and receive text messages and attachments
+* Enable/disable audio stream from an opponent
-* Switch video input device (camera)
+* Switch camera
+* Enable/disable camera
+* Mute/unmute the microphone
+* Display the number of chat members
+* Share a screen
+* Change media settings
+* Working in the background
+* Reconnect to a conference call
 # Getting started

 <p>Integrate QuickBlox Conference sdk in your application.